up

 Affordable Housing Programs

-This program creates and preserves affordable single-family housing units.
-It enforces Chapter 25A of the County Code to ensure that Moderately Priced Dwelling Units (MPDUs) are provided and monitored for resale control.
-The Code requires that 12.5 percent to 15.0 percent of an approved development of 20 dwelling units or...
+This program oversees the creation, selection, and oversight of inclusionary affordable housing units.
+It primarily enforces Chapter 25A of the County Code to ensure that both rental and sale Moderately Priced Dwelling Units (MPDUs) are provided.
+The housing units produced are marketed at controlled prices, which makes them affordable to...

 Read More